Cablevision and News Corp Duke It Out

 Well, this is the world we do live in today.

 Okay, sure, we don’t have flying cars – probably never will – but so much of what they showed is so commonplace today it isn’t funny.
 Go check out excerpts from some episodes on Hulu.
+[That is, if you can find ’em without paying.
+Seems they forbid that now so I’ve pulled the link.]
 Think about what you see.

 I’ll soon need to use the air conditioning in my home.
 It’s been so cold this spring and summer that I’ve used it exactly once so far this season.
 And that was only because I had changed out a thermostat and needed to test the system.
 So the other day I ran it all day and night.
 I awoke to find it running full-bore, the suction line frozen and little, if any, air moving through the ductwork.